brentlintner/linus/TRACKER.md

     * If too many files are open on boot, have a threshold or error out (too big for context window)
     * Start using concept "open files", i.e periodically or on threshold: compact versions etc, and bring all into Open Files section instead of File References section (that way we can optimize the file references section succinctly)
         * If you don't have an open file, then ask to open them (can use function calling here)
+    * Auto compact versions if too many files are open (perhaps like 100K too many characters)
     * Consider pre-asking the llm (if there is no file referenced) if it thinks the request is just a conversational response or a task (which means data etc should be provided)
         * Else if there is a file reference or it might be a request that needs the project, do a vector lookup and update open files
     * If the file references (aka open files) etc is bigger than certain amount, do a simple optimization for now (how? need vector db...)